Running 10k in support of WAY: Victoria’s story

 January 2026

-“I’ve chosen to fundraise for WAY because of the support and services they provide,” she said.
+“I chose to fundraise for WAY because of the support and services they provide,” she said.
 “It’s not always a widely known charity, so I try to raise awareness whenever I can.”

-The race date is particularly significant, taking place two days before what would have been the couple’s wedding anniversary.
+The race date was particularly significant, taking place two days before what would have been the couple’s wedding anniversary.
 Jules, whom she had been married to for 13 years, ran at national level when he was at school, making the 10k event a fitting way to mark the occasion.

 Jules was diagnosed with laryngeal cancer in June 2023 and died in December of the same year.
 Six days after his passing, Victoria received her own breast cancer diagnosis.
 Over the following year, she underwent surgery, chemotherapy and radiotherapy, and has since returned to work full time.